EVENTS Photo by Ben Licera Images

 631 W. 2nd Street, Los Angeles, California 90012

-Countdown: Reflections on a Life in Dance, the documentary on Rudy Perez's work, screened at the 2005 ADF International Festival of Film and Video Dance on Sunday, July 10, 2005.
+Countdown: Reflections on a Life in Dance, the documentary on Rudy Perez's work, screened at the 2005 ADF International Festival of Film and Video Dance.

-DoublePlay, a collaboration between Rudy Perez, protégé Stefan Fabry, composer Jeff Boynton and dramaturge Strawn Bovee, was commissioned by the Pasadena Arts Commission and performed at the Men's Gymnasium at Pasadena City College on October 9, 2004.
+DoublePlay, a collaboration between Rudy Perez, protégé Stefan Fabry, composer Jeff Boynton and dramaturge Strawn Bovee, Commissioned by the Pasadena Arts Commission and performed at the Men's Gymnasium at Pasadena City College.